Bicycle boulevard: United States

 Palo Alto established the first bicycle boulevard in the United States.
 It was named for Ellen Fletcher, a Holocaust survivor and one of America's first bike activists.
+It was an overall success minus a few complaints from local residents that were clarified through city council meetings and test pilots.

 In Berkeley, boulevards are mostly residential streets, but some sections pass through commercial areas.
 Generally, there are few cars on these streets, in large part because of the pre-existing traffic calming devices that slow and/or divert traffic.
 Bicycle boulevards may or may not have bicycle lanes.

 In Minneapolis, a grant from the federal government within the Non-Motorized Pilot Program helped to build a bike boulevard on Bryant Avenue and the planning of others.

 Similarly in Columbia, the Non-Motorized Pilot Program project helped fund the first bike boulevard in Missouri along Ash and Windsor Streets.
 At least one other was planned.